RBI USD 5B Swap Auction May 2026: Rupee Defence Explained

 The Indo-US trade tariff escalation was the proximate trigger for the rupee's slide in May.
 Renewed uncertainty over trade terms — at a time when India runs a significant merchandise trade deficit — reignited fears of a current-account blowout and accelerated foreign portfolio investor outflows.
 NSDL data showed net FPI selling across equity and debt segments in the weeks preceding the 19 May record low, with cumulative outflows pressuring the rupee from both the capital account and the forward markets.

 Crude oil remained an aggravating factor.
 India imports approximately 85% of its crude oil requirements; a weaker rupee directly raises the rupee cost of every barrel, worsening the trade deficit in a feedback loop.
 The West Asia conflict backdrop kept crude prices elevated in May, compounding the pressure on the current account and the currency simultaneously.
-For a detailed analysis of the rupee's initial slide and its household impact, see our earlier piece: Rupee at Rs 96.90: What India's Currency Crash Means for Your Wallet.

 Banking-system liquidity tightened sharply in the week of 19–23 May, complicating the RBI's response.
 The system's rupee liquidity surplus dropped from approximately Rs 1.51 trillion on 20 May to approximately Rs 58,876 crore on 21 May — a near-total absorption in one trading session, driven partly by advance tax outflows and partly by RBI's own dollar sales draining rupee liquidity as a mechanical side-effect.
 A Variable Rate Repo auction of Rs 81,590 crore at a 5.26% cut-off on 22 May provided temporary relief; the USD 5 billion swap now addresses the structural liquidity gap on a three-year horizon.